opentok/learning-opentok-ios/README.md

 to send the frame of data to the video stream in the session.

-# Camera video capturer (video-capturer-camera branch)
+## Camera video capturer

-To see the code for this sample, switch to the video-capturer-camera branch.
+To see the code for this sample, switch to the *video-capturer-camera* branch.
 This branch shows you how to use a custom video capturer using the device camera as the video source.

 Before studying this sample, see the video-capturer-basic sample.